cwqt/site/src/posts/_posts/2020-12-31-new-years-stuff.md

 * __Buying stuff I'll never use__: Clothes, domains etc.
 * __Feeding into sadges__: Listening to sad stuff when sad == bad
 * __Drinking so much__: impulsivity in general
-* __Falling for propoganda__: E.g. Plastics industry propagating recycling into the mainstream to ease consumer guilt about purchasing said plastics - or even "mental health awareness" days, things designed to manipulate our behaviour for the sake of being a more efficient machine in the system / spending money
+* __Falling for propaganda__: E.g. Plastics industry propagating recycling into the mainstream to ease consumer guilt about purchasing said plastics - or even "mental health awareness" days, things designed to manipulate our behaviour for the sake of being a more efficient machine in the system / spending money

 > The concept of "mental health" in our society is defined largely by the extent to which an individual behaves in accord with the needs of the system and does so without showing signs of stress.
 — Industrial Society and Its Future

 ja, det er alt - her er til 2021 🥰 vær ikke forferdelig